peercoin/coinlib/coinlib_flutter/README.md

 # Coinlib for Flutter

-This package provides flutter support for the [coinlib](https://pub.dev/packages/coinlib) library for Peercoin and other cryptocoins.
+This package provides Flutter support for the [coinlib](https://pub.dev/packages/coinlib) library for Peercoin and other cryptocoins.
 A `CoinlibLoader` widget is included that must be used when targeting web to ensure the library is ready to be used.